paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 (2) be counted against the aggregate period for which [section 3695 of this title](./chapter-036-administration-of-educational-benefits.md#section-3695) limits the receipt of educational assistance by such individual.

-**(b) Educational Assistance Described.—** Subject to subsection (c), the payment of educational assistance described in this subsection is the payment of such assistance to an individual for pursuit of a course or program of education at an educational institution under chapter 30, 32, 33, or 35 of this title, or chapter 1606 or 1607 of title 10, if the Secretary determines that the individual—
+**(b) Educational Assistance Described.—** Subject to subsection (c), the payment of educational assistance described in this subsection is the payment of such assistance to an individual for pursuit of a course or program of education at an educational institution under chapter 30, 31, 32, 33, or 35 of this title, or chapter 1606 or 1607 of title 10, if the Secretary determines that the individual—

-(1) was unable to complete such course or program as a result of—
+(1) 11 See Prohibition of Charge to Entitlement of Students Unable to Pursue a Program of Education Due to an Emergency Situation note below. was unable to complete such course or program as a result of—

   (A) the closure of the educational institution; or